Please report any shortcoming in this documentation and we’ll fix it as soon as possible!

 You can easily migrate a page to Layout Blocks by selecting one or more top level elements in the canvas and from the Arrange menu, or from the context menu, select “Move to Layout Block”.
 This will create a new Layout Block with the exact vertical height of the selected elements.

-Layout Blocks can have special scrolling behavior, by setting the appropriate options.
+Layout Blocks can have special scrolling behavior, by setting the options in the Custom Scrolling section of the settings.

 “Stick to page top” makes the block pin, or lock, at the top of the browser window instead of scrolling away.
 When there are multiple pinned blocks, you can opt to have them stack at the top (so they’ll all be visible), to overlap, or to have only one visible at a time, with the last one pushing the previous one away.